 The Industrial Revolution Nobody Talks About

-While consumer applications grab headlines, the most transformative impact of 5G has been in industrial settings.
+While consumer applications grab headlines, the most significant impact of 5G has been in industrial settings.
 Manufacturing facilities, logistics networks, and agricultural operations have been quietly revolutionized by the technology's low-latency, high-density capabilities.

 • Smart factories now operate with thousands of connected sensors per facility, enabling real-time quality control and predictive maintenance that has reduced downtime by up to 40 percent in early adopters